dotnet/docs/docs/csharp/programming-guide/concepts/collections.md

 <a name="BKMK_KindsOfCollections"></a>
 ## Kinds of Collections
  Many common collections are provided by the .NET Framework.
-For a complete list, see [collections namespace](System.Collections%20namespaces.xml).
 Each type of collection is designed for a specific purpose.

  Some of the common collection classes are described in this section:

--   `System.Collections.Generic` classes
+-   @System.Collections.Generic classes

--   `System.Collections.Concurrent` classes
+-   @System.Collections.Concurrent classes

--   `System.Collections` classes
+-   @System.Collections classes

 <a name="BKMK_Generic"></a>
 ### System.Collections.Generic Classes